 I must confess that as I was reading the 4 chapters from Leviticus this morning, I kept thinking to myself: “what am I going to write about from this passage”.
 The four chapters are all about the Old Testament offerings.
 We read about the burnt offering, the meat offering, the peace offering, and the sin offering.
 I have been a student of the Bible for many years, and I still don’t have all of the Old Testament offerings straight in my head.
-I really was not looking forward to writing a devotion this morning on one or all of these Old Testament sacrifices.
-But then I read the “second miler” passage for this morning from Luke 23.
-I read where Jesus said, “Forgive them”, and I thought about when He said in John’s gospel, “It is finished”; and then it when I got excited.
+I really was not looking forward to writing a devotion on one or all of these Old Testament sacrifices.
+But, then I read the “second miler” passage for this morning from Luke 23.
+I read where Jesus said, “Forgive them”, and I thought about when He said in John’s gospel, “It is finished”; and then I got excited.
 I realized that I don’t have to know all of the details of the Old Testament sacrificial system because all of those sacrifices and offerings pictured and pointed to one thing: the sacrifice that Christ would make on the Cross of Calvary.
 It truly is finished!
 We don’t have to run down to the Tabernacle or Temple every time that we sin.
 We do not have to keep it all straight, because Jesus Christ paid for it all when He died for our sins.
 Praise God!

 The next thing that I thought about this morning was that I don’t fully appreciate what the Lord did for me on the Cross.
 I cannot imagine what it must have been like to live in Old Testament Israel.
 It certainly would have been very burdensome to live under the Law; and it was also impossible to live it perfectly.
 Do you think that even the best of the Israelites did everything the way they were supposed to.
 Do you think that every time they committed a sin of ignorance (and didn’t get caught) they went down to the priests with a sacrifice.
 I doubt it.
 But then that must have led to a lot of guilt, because they knew in their hearts that they were not fully obeying the Lord.
 What a relief it is to know that all sin: every sin, whether they be sins of ignorance or not, are forgiven.
 They are all under the blood of the Lord Jesus Christ.
 I feel like speaking in tongues right now! (just kidding) Praise God for Jesus!!!!